Adrish-dev-dl/Adrish-dev-dl/README.md

 - 👋 Hi, I’m @Adrish-dev-dl
-- 👀 I’m interested in building things
+- 👀 I’m interested in building and breaking into systems
-- 🌱 I’m currently learning computer science and my area of interest is deep learning and data science
-- 💞️ I’m looking to collaborate on Software Development projects (Machine Learning, Python, sql)
+- 💞️ I’m looking to collaborate on Software Development projects
 - 📫 How to reach me adrishmitracrj@gmail.com

 <!---